panayota's Music Garden

 Email me at email@example.com or call me at 857-253-9115

 Panayota offers private lessons to adults: voice, improvisation, composition, musicianship.
 Her teaching style is adjusted based on the student's individual needs.
 Panayota draws techniques from Estill Voice Training System and aspires to promote awareness of the anatomy of the vocal instrument.
-With patient guidance, she helps the student expand their vocal palette and strengthen their musical ear and artistic taste.
+With compassionate guidance, she helps the student expand their vocal palette and strengthen their musical ear and artistic taste.
 She has coached students and professionals of jazz, pop, experimental, and folk music, as well as songwriters and actors.
 She teaches privately in her home studio and online in her Zoom room.

 Panayota holds a BM from Ionian University in Greece and a MM